What’s the Average Cost to Build a House in Florida?

 Tiny homes ($30,000 – $60,000)

 A tiny house is usually 600 square feet or less in size.
-They’re not ideal for large families but building a tiny house can be faster and more affordable than a conventional home if a smaller space fits with your lifestyle.
+It’s not ideal for large families, but building a tiny house can be faster and more affordable than a conventional home if a smaller space fits your lifestyle.
 On average, tiny homes cost between $30,000 and $60,000 to build.

-Tiny homes are growing in popularity in Florida, as they present an affordable option for retirees migrating to a warmer climate or first-time homebuyers looking to get a foot on the property ladder.
+Tiny homes are popular in Florida, as they present an affordable option for retirees migrating to a warmer climate or first-time homebuyers looking to get a foot on the property ladder.

-Tiny home communities are popping up all over the state — take Peacewind Cottages in Cocoa and Gracious Tiny House Park in Okeechobee for example.
+Tiny home communities are popping up all over the state — Peacewind Cottages in Cocoa and Gracious Tiny House Park in Okeechobee, for example.

-The added amenities are perhaps the biggest draws of these tiny communities and the costs are shared by the homeowners.
-Expect community gardens, dog parks, or fitness areas like the one you’ll find at Lakeshore in Oxford, Florida.
+The added amenities are perhaps the biggest draws of these tiny communities, and the homeowners share the costs.
+Expect community gardens, dog parks, or fitness areas like the one at Lakeshore in Oxford, Florida.

-If you want to build a tiny home on your own instead of purchasing one from a developer, be sure to do your research as each county has its own specific rules and regulations regarding size and construction.
+If you want to build a tiny home instead of purchasing one from a developer, be sure to do your research.
+Each county has its own specific rules and regulations regarding size and construction.

 Reeves says there is a lot of excitement and interest around tiny houses in his area but they typically are not being built as primary residences.
 “A lot of people are using them as an accessory dwelling unit (ADU), to rent out as an Airbnb, or as a secondary residence for family members,” he says.